Trauma, neglect and building resilience (DAA014)

-Drawing on new understandings of trauma, abuse, neglect and how children cope with challenging experiences, this course will help you to make sense of behaviours that on the surface might seem annoying, upsetting, frightening or personally challenging.
+Drawing on new understandings of trauma, abuse, neglect and how children cope with challenging experiences, this interactive course will help you to make sense of behaviours that on the surface might seem annoying, upsetting, frightening or personally challenging.

 Taking a hopeful and optimistic stance, the course outlines ways to bring about change and build resilience through positive interventions and relationships.

 - exploring key concepts through interactive lecture content and videos

 - deepening your understanding via regular opportunities for reflection

 - considering a case study to help apply the theory to your work

 - testing your knowledge with a multiple choice quiz to access your CPD certificate

 We welcome anyone to this online course who has a keen interest in the subject area.